 Instead, effects are a result of interaction with other non-cannabinoid receptor pathways.

-So, for example, if CBD interacts with a serotonin receptor, it will result in lower anxiety.
+So, for example, CBD’s interaction with a serotonin receptor will result in lower anxiety.
 Similarly, binding to a glycine receptor will reduce inflammation.

 Does the Method of Consumption Matter?

 Absolutely!
 How you choose to consume CBD determines how quickly you will feel the effects as well as the strength of CBD.